moabukar/cks-setup/README.md

 - Start the cluster using >> `vagrant up`
 - Refresh the cluster using >> `vagrant halt`
 - Destroy the clusters using >> `vagrant destroy -f`

-You can start the cluster using `vagrant up` and refresh the cluster using vagrant halt && vagrant destroy -f && vagrant up